rdm/geoh/doc/README.md

 It turns out that there were a bit over 3000 distinct country+region codes in the ip2location database, so I went with an 8GB memory mapped file for my initial implementation.
 As there are 245 distinct country codes and I also want to support 52 distinct state codes, it just didn't make sense to try squeezing things down to one byte per entry.
 Most of the time, only a small number of ip addresses will be "live" so the extra bulk will mostly not need to live in memory.

 Meanwhile, all I really need to do to implement the HTTP server is read from the client until I find a blank line, then I can look within the request for the parts that I care about.
-Most of the protocol is designed to deal with issues which do not matter for me.
+Most of the HTTP protocol is designed to deal with issues which do not matter for me.

 So I run some small bits of code which generate the few thousand HTTP responses which can be valid for the geolookup results.
 Now all the server has to do is lookup the ip address in my mapped file to find an index, then send the response for that index to the client.